Woy Woy snapshot

 3. Pizza parlours with a twist

-Dinner at Tropicana Pizza Pizza is a step back into the retro eras of yesteryear.
+Dinner at Tropicana Social Club is a step back into the retro eras of yesteryear.
 Try their loaded Sicilian, US or British Sunday Roast inspired pan pizzas, best enjoyed with a craft beer or wine while 80s and 90s smash hits pump out the speakers.
 Nearby you also have Young Barons Food Store, the authentic Italian brainchild of two talented local chefs in their early twenties.
 This European-inspired shopfront serves delicious homemade pasta (including Nonna-style lasagne) and gelato that is quickly gaining a reputation on the Coast.
 If you’re passing through Woy Woy on your drive to the Peninsula, Umina Beach or over Mt Ettalong to Pearl Beach or Patonga, pluck a few pantry essentials from Young Barons Food Store shelves.

 4. Workout at the Peninsula Leisure Centre